 Well, search no more!
 The 4Ls Retrospective template (or Four Ls) is a very popular and versatile retrospective technique used by many Agile teams all over the world.

 The 4Ls template, used as a Sprint retrospective technique, is a great way for your team to gather information and reflect on past behaviors and events.

 With this activity, your team discussions will be divided into four different columns.
 Oh, by the way, the Ls stand for Liked, Learned, Lacked, and Longed for.

 Let’s see how your team could generate fruitful insights, thanks to the 4Ls!

-Of course, you could select this facilitation technique for recurring retrospectives - many Scrum Masters do it!
+Of course, you could select the 4 L’s retrospective template for recurring Sprint retrospectives - many Scrum Masters do it!

 The great versatility of the 4Ls retrospective could also allow you to use this template outside of retrospective meetings.

-Many teams actually run the 4Ls to conduct an event post-mortem (such as a conference) to gather feedback from the public and the event’s management committee.
+Many Agile teams actually run the 4Ls retrospective template to conduct an event post-mortem (such as a conference) to gather feedback from the public and the event’s management committee.
 If you’re working on projects with external actors (e.g., agencies, consultants), think about shaping your next project post-mortem with the 4Ls method.

-You could also use the 4Ls retrospective technique as a self-evaluation to review your personal performance.
+You could also use the 4Ls retrospective idea as a self-evaluation to review your personal performance.